|Copyright © Nucleus Medical Media, Inc.|

 - Sensation in the shoulder and hand

-- Keeping the muscles around your neck and shoulders strong and flexible will help you withstand the stress of a direct blow.
+- Keep the muscles around your neck and shoulders strong and flexible to help you withstand the stress of a direct blow.

 - Avoid using your helmet as a contact point when tackling and blocking in football.